-If you take more [TB355 trade name] than you should
+If you take too many [TB356 trade name] tablets

-If you accidentally take more tablets than you should, tell a health care provider or get other medical advice straight away.
+If you accidentally take more tablets than you should, tell a health care provider or get medical advice straight away.
 Take the medicine pack with you.
-This is so the health care provider knows what you have taken.
+This is so the health care provider knows what you have been taken.
 The following effects may happen: convulsive fits (seizures), feeling confused, dizzy, less conscious, having tremor and heart problems leading to uneven heart beats as well as feeling sick (nausea) or having stomach burning.

-If you forget to take [TB355 trade name]
+If you forget to take [TB356 trade name]

-If you forget to take your dose, you should take it as soon as you remember on the same day.
-If you do not remember on the same day, take your normal dose on the next day.
-Do not take a double dose to make up for a forgotten dose.
+If you forget to take a dose, take the missed dose as soon as you remember on the same day.
+If you do not remember on the same day, take the normal dose on the next day.
+Do not take a double dose to make up for forgotten dose.
 If you are unsure about what to do, ask your health care provider.

-If you stop taking [TB355 trade name]
+If you stop taking [TB356 trade name]

 It is important that you complete the course of treatment even if you begin to feel better.
-If you stop taking [TB355 trade name] too soon, your infection may not be completely cured and the infection may return, or your condition may get worse.
-The bacteria causing your infection may become resistant to [TB355 trade name].
+If you stop taking [TB356 trade name] too soon, your infection may not be completely cured and the infection may return or your condition may get worse.
+The bacteria causing the infection may become resistant to [TB356 trade name].